 - MacDonald Mines owns 100 percent of a substantial land package in a mining-friendly jurisdiction near Sudbury, Ontario.

-- Ongoing exploration is focused on confirming the presence of an IOCG-style deposit on the property.
+- Ongoing exploration is focused on connecting the polymetallic centres of mineralization throughout the property

-- Eric Sprott has made a C$1.5 million investment into MacDonald Mines.
+- Eric Sprott made a C$1.5 million investment into MacDonald Mines in 2019.

 SPJ IOCG Project

-The wholly-owned 17,720-hectare SPJ project is located 33 kilometers southeast of Sudbury, Ontario.
+The wholly-owned 18,340-hectare SPJ (Scadding-Powerline-Jovan) Project is located 33 kilometers southeast of Sudbury, Ontario.
 The property is close to key infrastructure such as rail, road, power, a skilled workforce and resides in a mining-friendly jurisdiction.
 The property is also accessible year-round.

-MacDonald Mines believes that the property has the potential to host an IOCG-style deposit.
-IOCG deposits are some of the largest deposits on the planet and can vary in their metal content.
-IOCG orebodies are usually found in Archean to Proterozoic-aged terrains throughout the world, often in crustal-scale fault zones.
+MacDonald Mines believes that the property has the potential to host precious, base and critical metal deposits affiliated with IOCG systems.
+IOCG systems can form some of the largest deposits on the planet and concentrate an extremely diversified suite of metals.
+IOCG orebodies are found in Archean to Paleozoic-aged terrains throughout the world, often in crustal-scale fault zones.

-As part of the company’s fall 2019 exploration program, MacDonald Mines completed grab sampling on the property within and outside of the Scadding mine area.
-The results were rich in gold and contained other elements, which are indicative of an IOCG deposit.
-Grab samples collected on the property returned anomalous cobalt, copper and nickel.
-A uranium anomaly in the host-rock, a typical indicator of IOCG deposits, was also identified on the property.
-Three uranium anomaly trends that extend over a trike length of up to 9 km illustrate the size potential.
+As part of the company’s 2018 exploration program, MacDonald Mines completed grab sampling on the property within and outside of the Scadding mine area.
+The results were rich in gold and contained base and battery metals, which are indicative of an IOCG system.
+Grab samples collected on the property returned anomalous to high-grade cobalt, copper and nickel.
+The property exhibits multiple polymetallic showings along mineralization corridors that extend over 10 km.

 MacDonald Mines’ Management Team

-Quentin Yarie, P.Geo. — President, CEO and Director
+Quentin Yarie, P.Geo. — Director and Non-Executive Chairman of the Board

 Pat Dubreuil, MBA — Director

-Pat Dubreuil is a successful businessman and entrepreneur who was named the “2016 Northern Ontario Business Entrepreneur of the Year.”
-In 2017, he was appointed President of Manitou Gold Inc., a junior mining company with projects in Ontario.
-From 2014 to 2018, he was the Research and Development Director for the Centre of Excellence in Mining Innovation’s Ultra Deep Mining Network (UDMN).
-Previously, he held the positions of Vice-President of Business Development and Marketing at BESTECH Engineering, General Manager at ACR Fuller Industrial and Director of Sales at Les Entreprises Boréal.
-He holds an MBA from Athabasca University and an Honors degree in Psychology and Business from the University of Ottawa.
+Mr. Dubreuil is a successful businessman and entrepreneur who was named the “2016 Northern Ontario Business Entrepreneur of the Year”.
+He currently serves as VP Community and First Nations Engagement at Manitou Gold Inc., a junior mining company with projects in Ontario.
+From 2014 to 2018, Pat was the Research and Development Director for the Centre of Excellence in Mining Innovation’s Ultra Deep Mining Network (UDMN).
+Previously, he held the positions of Vice-President of Business Development & Marketing at BESTECH Engineering, General Manager at ACR Fuller Industrial and Director of Sales at Les Entreprises Boréal.
+He holds an MBA from Athabasca University and an Honours degree in Psychology and Business from the University of Ottawa.